PathoGenOmics-Lab/afwdist/README.md

 ### Inputs and outputs

-The software expects a simple table in CSV format (possibly extracted from a VCF file) containing one genetic variants in each row as an input.
-There must be four columns:
+The program takes as input a table in CSV format (possibly derived from a VCF file) where each row represents a single genetic variant.
+The input table must contain four columns:

-- `sample` (a string): a unique identifier for the group of variants for the pairwise comparison.
+- `sample` (a string): a unique identifier for the group of variants used in pairwise comparisons.
-- `position` (an integer): the start site of the variant.
+- `position` (an integer): the site of the variant.
 - `sequence` (a string): the sequence of the variant (i.e. the alternate allele).
-- `frequency` (a real number from 0 to 1): the relative frequency of the variant in the `sample`.
+- `frequency` (a real number from 0 to 1): the relative frequency of the variant within the sample.

-It also expects the reference sequence used for variant calling in FASTA format.
+In addition to the variant table, the program requires a reference sequence in FASTA format.
+The sequence should be the same one used for variant calling.
+This reference is used to infer the frequencies of reference alleles, assuming that any frequency not taken up by listed variants belongs to the reference allele at that site.
+In addition to the pairwise distance between samples, the distance between each sample and the reference sequence is also calculated by building a reference sample as a baseline with no variant alleles (i.e. all sites are assumed to have an allele frequency of 1).

+The distance of each sample is calculated against the reference as well, treating it as a normal sample with no allele variants (all reference allele frequencies are fixed within the reference virtual sample).

 As a result, a table in CSV format is produced.
 This table contains three columns:

-- `sample_m` and `sample_n` (strings): the identifiers of the two samples subject to the distance calculation, taken from the input `sample` column.
+- `sample_m` and `sample_n` (strings): the identifiers of the two samples being compared.
-- `distance` (a real number): the calculated pairwise distance between the samples.
+- `distance` (a real number): the calculated pairwise distance between the two samples.

 ## Citation